IRS Form 3922 Instructions

 Shows the purchase price paid per share on the date you purchased the stock.

-The difference between the fair market value of the shares and the exercise price is known as the spread.
+The difference between the fair market value of the shares and the exercise price of the stock is known as the spread.

 Box 6: Number of shares transferred